Shanghai: People's Republic era

 After the war, Shanghai's economy was restored.
 From 1949 to 1952, the city's agricultural and industrial output increased by 51.5% and 94.2%, respectively.
-As the industrial center of China with the most skilled industrial workers, Shanghai became a center for radical leftism during the 1950s and 1960s.
+As the industrial centre of China with the most skilled industrial workers, Shanghai became a centre for radical leftism during the 1950s and 1960s.
 During the Cultural Revolution (1966–1976), Shanghai's society was severely damaged.
 The majority of the workers in the Shanghai branch of the People's Bank of China were Red Guards, and they formed a group called the Anti-Economy Liaison Headquarters within the branch.
 The Anti-Economy Liaison Headquarters dismantled economic organizations in Shanghai, investigated bank withdrawals, and disrupted regular bank service in the city.
 Despite the disruptions of the Cultural Revolution, Shanghai maintained economic production with a positive annual growth rate.

 In 1990, Deng Xiaoping permitted Shanghai to initiate economic reforms, which reintroduced foreign capital to the city and developed the Pudong district, resulting in the birth of Lujiazui.
-That year, the China's central government designated Shanghai as the "Dragon Head" of economic reform.
-In 2022 Shanghai experienced a large outbreak of COVID-19 cases and the Chinese government locked down the entire city on 5 April.
+That year, China's central government designated Shanghai as the "Dragon Head" of the reform and opening up.
+In 2022, Shanghai experienced a large outbreak of COVID-19 cases and the Chinese government locked down the entire city on 5 April.
 This resulted in widespread food shortages across the city as food-supply chains were severely disrupted.
 These restrictions were lifted on 1 June.